testsure-io/Selenium_Python_project/README.md

-Here's a **README.md** file for your Selenium-based BDD test suite using Behave:

----

 # Selenium BDD Automation with Behave

 This project demonstrates browser automation using Selenium and BDD (Behavior-Driven Development) with Behave.
 The test suite automates key user interactions on the [SauceDemo](https://www.saucedemo.com) website.